smaremanda/add-in-docs/docs/excel/build-your-first-excel-add-in.md

 7-  Choose **Trusted Add-in Catalogs**.

 8-  In the **Catalog Url** box, enter the path to the network share you created in step 3, and then choose **Add Catalog**.

-      f.
 Select the **Show in Menu** check box, and then choose **OK**.
 A message appears to inform you that your settings will be applied the next time you start Office.

-9-  Test and run the add-in.

-      a-  On the **Insert tab** in Excel 2016, choose **My Add-ins**.
+9-  Now, let's test and run the add-in.
+On the **Insert tab** in Excel 2016, choose **My Add-ins**.

-      b-  In the **Office Add-ins** dialog box, choose **Shared Folder**.
+10- In the **Office Add-ins** dialog box, choose **Shared Folder**.

-      c-  Choose **Quarterly Sales Report Sample**>**Insert**.
+11-  Choose **Quarterly Sales Report Sample**>**Insert**.
 The add-in opens in a task pane to the right of the current worksheet, as shown in the following figure.

  ![Quarterly Sales Report Add-in](../../images/QuarterlySalesReport_taskpane.PNG)

-      d-  Click the **Click me!** button to render the data and the chart inside the worksheet, as shown in the following figure.
+12-  Click the **Click me!** button to render the data and the chart inside the worksheet, as shown in the following figure.
 To see the chart update dynamically, just change the data in the range.

 ![Quarterly Sales Report Add-in](../../images/QuarterlySalesReport_report.PNG)